xebia/VisualReview-protractor/README.md

       // Since VisualReview version 0.1.1, projects and suites are created on the fly. return vr.initRun('myProject', 'mySuite');

-      // additionally you can provide the branchName this run has been initiated on.
+      // Additionally you can provide the branchName this run has been initiated on.
       // This defaults to "master".
 Uses this to create a baseline for a specific feature branch
+      // Note that this feature requires VisualReview server version 0.1.5 or higher.
       // For example:
       // return vr.initRun('myProject', 'mySuite', 'my-feature-branch');
   },